appsody/stacks/incubator/java-microprofile/README.md

 This stack is based on OpenJDK with container-optimizations in OpenJ9 and `Open Liberty v19.0.0.5`.
 It provides live reloading during development by utilizing `loose application` capabilities.

+*Note:* This stack recommends you to have Maven installed on your system for best IDE experience.
+If you do not wish to do so, please ignore the warning message during `appsoy init`.
+You can still use Appsody for your application development as Maven will be provided by the Appsody container.

 ## Templates

 Templates are used to create your local project and start your development.
 When initializing your project you will be provided with an Open Liberty template application.